To build and manage a sales pipeline, start by documenting your current sales process.

 A CRM is a central repository for the data you collect about your prospects.
 Plus, it helps you track the contacts your team has had with those leads.

-Very small teams may be able to get away with managing a pipeline with generic tools like a spreadsheet app or Trello.
+Very small teams may be able to manage a sales pipeline with generic tools like a spreadsheet app or Trello.
 But in order to grow, you’ll probably need some kind of CRM.
 There are countless CRMs on the market.
 Choosing the right one for your team depends on your size, budget, industry, and more.

 You want to be able to document your leads’ progress through your pipeline by tagging them somehow.
 Looking at any given lead in your CRM, you should be able to quickly determine where they are in the pipeline.
 By the same token, you need to be able to look at a pipeline stage and quickly generate a list of leads at that stage.
 If you can do these things reliably and efficiently, you’re in good shape.